kingjinho/notes_os/ch3.process_and_thread/README.md

 # Goal

-- State of the process after initialization
+- Status of the process after initialization
 - Understand how PCB and context switch works
 - Understand process creation, copy and transformation
-- Understand thread, multi-thread
+- Understand thread and multi-thread

 # Process Intro

 ### What is process?

-- `To CPU, a process is a unit of task`
+- `From CPU's perspective, a process is a unit of task`
 - `When we double-click a program, program becomes a process`
 - Program vs Process
-    - Program: Static state that stored in storage
+    - Program: `Static state that stored in storage`
-    - Process: Dynamic state that is loaded on memory for execution
+    - Process: `Dynamic state that is loaded on memory for execution`
     - `Write a program` and `Run process`
-    - If someone writes code is executed, it becomes a process
+    - If code is executed, it becomes a process
-    - `Program = Recipe whereas process = food`
+    - `Program = Recipe, whereas process = food`

-### How Process Works, State of process
+### How Process Works, Status of process

 - A process goes through various state under OS
-- Learn by Example: Restaurant
+- Example: Restaurant
     - How restaurant operates
-        - Restaurant takes order from each table
-        - What to order, table number, how many people, how food should be cooked, etc
         - Waiter takes orders from tables, and hand it over to kitchen
+            - What to order, table number, how many people, how food should be cooked, etc are
         - Then chef start cooking
     - `Cooking under batch system`
         - Only one table